microsoft/botbuilder-js/libraries/botbuilder-dialogs/README.md

 [Prompts](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-prompts?view=azure-bot-service-4.0&tabs=javascript) This module contains several types of built-in prompt that can be used to create dialogs that capture and validate specific data types like dates, numbers and multiple-choice answers.

-[Component Dialogs]() Component Dialogs are a containers that organize multiple sub-dialogs, and can be invoked like normal dialogs.
-This is useful for re-usable dialogs.
+[Component Dialogs]() Component Dialogs are containers that encapsulate multiple sub-dialogs, but can be invoked like normal dialogs.
+This is useful for re-usable dialogs, or creating multiple dialogs with similarly named sub-dialogs that would otherwise collide.